TMI Online General Information

 - A teaching license allows a candidate to be employed as a teacher.
 A license is not subject specific, rather the subjects a candidate can teach are listed on the license as endorsements.
 To get a license, a candidate must have the following: a bachelor’s degree from an accredited college/university, a recommendation from a teacher education program or alternate route program (such as TMI), passing Praxis Core (or ACT/SAT replacement), and a passing Praxis Subject Assessment in an initial license area (listed in the testing information of this document).

 - Endorsements are listed on an educator’s license, these are the subjects and grade levels an educator can teach.
 The initial endorsement will be in the subject area corresponding to the Praxis Subject Assessment the candidate passed to become licensed.
 Adding additional endorsements can be added using college credit (18 hours, “C” or higher, in an endorsable area), Praxis Subject Assessments, or by recommendation.
-For more information (including lists of acceptable Praxis exams and acceptable coursework), visit the MDE Supplemental Endorsement webpage.
+For more information (including lists of acceptable Praxis exams and acceptable coursework), visit the Supplemental Endorsement page on the MDE website.

 All alternate route programs require an internship.
 In TMI, the internship is associated with the full-time job that you must secure in order to enroll in TMI 2.
 Any MDE-accredited public or MDE-accredited private school is allowed (no limit on distance from UM campus).
 Candidates must teach a full academic year at an MDE accredited school in order to be eligible for the standard, renewable (5-year) license.
 Enrollment in TMI 2 is concurrent with candidate’s employment as a teacher.